 I was pleasantly surprised by the mystery element of this story.
 With a movie like this, I expected the filmmakers to focus heavily on the comedy and deliver a generic plot.
 Unfortunatey for the comedy, I felt that the filmmakers actually did the opposite.
 The comedy felt generic and lazy, but the mystery kept me guessing until the big reveal.

-We see a Happytime cast member killed within the first five or ten minutes.
-Right from there, the audience begins playing a guessing game as to who is responsible for the murders and why?
-From there, while most movies would resort to lazy writing and give away the reveal to the audience, this movie keeps audiences guessing until the climax of the story.
-The movie is very far from perfect, but the mystery was fun to play along with.
+We saw a Happytime cast member killed within the first five or ten minutes of the movie.
+That kicked off the guessing game, regarding who is responsible for the murders and why.
+While most movies would resort to lazy writing and give away the reveal to the audience, this movie kept me guessing right up until the climax of the story.
+The movie was very far from perfect, but the mystery was fun to play along with.

 Con: Jenny (-2pts)

-To say the least, I was fairly confused with what the filmmakers were trying to do with this character.
-Elizabeth Banks plays Jenny, the only human cast member of Happytime who once had a romantic relationship with Phil Phillips.
-So far, I am on board with the character and the casting, as Elizabeth Banks is no stranger to ridiculous, comedic characters.
-She gave the comedic performance that you would expect from the actress, but I started to have problems with the character when I felt that the filmmakers did not seem to know what to do with her.
+I was fairly confused with what the filmmakers were trying to do with this character.
+Elizabeth Banks played Jenny, the only human cast member of Happytime who once had a romantic relationship with Phil Phillips.
+On paper, I am was board with the character and the casting, as Elizabeth Banks is no stranger to ridiculous comedic characters.
+She gave the comedic performance that you would expect from the actress, but I started to get the impression that the filmmakers had no idea what to do with the character.

-As you know, the cast members of Happytime are being systematically murdered.
-Naturally, it would be safe to assume Jenny is one of the targets.
-You will have to see the movie to find out if she lives or dies, but it felt like the filmmakers made a decision on her fate, then changed their mind.
-There was no reason for this reversal and it did not change the story in any way.
-It was just a mess and I felt that it had a negative impact on the story because of how unnecessary it was.
-To be honest, I liked the casting but the character felt like a waste of time.
+As you know, the cast members of Happytime were being systematically murdered.
+Naturally, it would be safe to assume Jenny was one of the targets.
+You will have to see the movie to find out if she lived or died, but it seemed like the filmmakers made a decision on her fate, then changed their mind to go in a completely different direction.
+Either option would have been fine, but it felt like the filmmakers were indecisive, and by not picking one fate and writing toward it, I thought the filmmakers sort of ruined the character.

 Grade: C- (73pts)

 This movie had the opportunity of being a hit, raunchy, action-comedy.
-A murder mystery story centered around a cast full of puppets, and starring Melissa McCarthy is a combination that could have worked really well.
+A murder mystery story centered around a cast full of puppets, and starring Melissa McCarthy was a combination that could have worked really well.
 Unfortunately, it felt like the jokes were written by a bunch of immature middle school boys.
 Do not get me wrong, I was not going into this movie expecting sophisticated humor.
-I enjoy my fair share of dirty jokes, but this movie felt like the filmmakers were trying too hard to deliver raunchy comedy, and the jokes just ended up falling flat as a result of that.
+I enjoy my fair share of dirty jokes, but this movie felt like the filmmakers were trying too hard to deliver raunchy comedy, and the jokes ended up falling flat as a result of that.

 While the comedy fell short, I found myself enjoying the mystery aspect of the story.
 The guessing game that naturally developed was a fun one to play along with.
 The murders themselves provided a handful of entertaining scenes that involved puppet violence.
-This was unique and pretty funny to watch, but the movie did not have much more than that.
-The story touches on inequality throughout the movie’s duration, but the filmmakers never really explore it.
-This was a movie that had the makings of something special, but the filmmakers failed to execute it properly and delivered a sub-par movie.
+These scenes were unique and pretty funny to watch, but the movie did not have much more than that.
+The filmmakers touched on inequality throughout the story, but they never really explore it to a compelling degree.
+This was a movie that had the makings of something special, but the filmmakers failed to execute it properly and I thought they delivered a sub-par movie.

 Louise Powles from Norfolk, England on September 08, 2018: